MrTechi-Dev/MrTechi-Dev/README.md

 - 📫 How to reach me **andres.bpulido@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/andresbpulido/](https://www.linkedin.com/in/andresbpulido/)
+- 📄 Know about my experiences [ask me]

 - ⚡ Fun fact **"The only true wisdom is knowing you know nothing"**